lindahafrifa-code/Nise-Formation-Reservoir-Characterization-and-Flow-Simulation/README.md

 ## Why the Nise Formation

-The Nise Formation sits stratigraphically above most of the producing Jurassic fields on the eastern Vøring Margin — Halten Terrace, Nordland Ridge (Norwegian Sea) — and is penetrated by a large share of ongoing exploration in the area, yet it has had little dedicated characterization of its own.
+The Nise Formation lies stratigraphically above most of the producing Jurassic fields on the Eastern Vøring Margin of the Norwegian Sea (Halten Terrace, Nordland Ridge) and is penetrated by a large share of ongoing exploration in the area, yet it has received very little dedicated characterization.
-Additionally, it carries a regulatory dimension: wells passing through the Nise in hydrocarbon zones need effective plugging and abandonment to prevent gas migration into the well-casing annulus.
-Hence its flow behavior matters beyond exploration upside alone.
+Additionally, it has a regulatory dimension: wells passing through the Nise in hydrocarbon zones require effective plugging and abandonment to prevent gas migration into the well-casing annulus.
+Hence, its flow behavior matters beyond exploration upside alone.

 ![Structural map of the study area](https://github.com/lindahafrifa-code/Nise-Formation-Reservoir-Characterization-and-Flow-Simulation/blob/main/images/structural_map.png)